 I want to thank the Firestone cousins, and in particular James Blodgett, who have given encouragement and provided input to this effort.
 The work would have been harder and less accurate without them.
 James has been researching the Firestone family for many years.

 Contrary to Jason's narrative, there is no reason to believe that the Berg and Thal Feuersteins came (directly) from Austria.
 They almost certainly came from somewhere else in Alsace.
-But Jason's collection of Firestone documents has been very helpful.
+And most of his other information about the Berg and Thal Feuersteins is also incorrect, but his collection of Firestone documents has been very helpful.